5thWall/LoveShip/README.md

  * Fuel refills

 ### Working on:
- * Refactor into multiple files.
+ * Refactor to include base class for space objects.

 ### Next goal:
  * HUD